Alan Hall: Honours and awards

-In 1993, Alan Hall was awarded the Feldberg Foundation Prize for his work on the role GTP-binding proteins played on signal transduction pathways.
+In 1993, Hall was awarded the Feldberg Foundation Prize for his work on the role GTP-binding proteins played on signal transduction pathways.
+He was elected a Fellow of the Academy of Medical Sciences in 2005.
 His work in 2005 on the regulation of adhesion, migration and polarity of the cell cytoskeleton was awarded the Louis-Jeantet Prize for Medicine.
 Later that year he won the Novartis Medal for his work with Rho GTPases role in cell behaviour.
 The Canada Gairdner International Award (2006) was awarded to him for the discovery of Rho GTPases that play a role in cytoskeleton arrangement and cell migration and its application to cancerous cells.